 In addition, there is evidence showing that BMJ Learning is both an economical and time efficient method of educating healthcare professionals, as well as an effective one.

-BMJ Group is best known for its weekly journal the BMJ (formerly known as the British Medical Journal).
-Established in 1840, the BMJ is an influential publication for doctors around the world.
+BMJ is best known for its weekly journal The BMJ (formerly known as the British Medical Journal).
+Established in 1840, The BMJ is an influential publication for doctors around the world.

 Sources of income